callowayproject/bump-my-version/docs/reference/movable-version-tags.md

 ## How they work

-- The `moving_tags` configuration is a list of serialization strings.
+- The `moveable_tags` configuration is a list of serialization strings.
 - All strings are serialized
 - Each string is forcibly tagged (as a lightweight, non-annotated tag) and forcibly pushed to origin.